rabbitmq/rabbitmq-website/tutorials/amqp-concepts/index.md

 _methods_.
 Methods are operations (like HTTP methods) and have nothing in common with methods in object-oriented programming languages.
 Protocol methods in AMQP 0-9-1 are grouped into _classes_.
-Classes are just logical groupings of AMQP methods.
-The [AMQP 0-9-1 reference](/amqp-0-9-1-reference) has full details of all the AMQP methods.
+Classes are just logical groupings of AMQP 0-9-1 methods.
+The [AMQP 0-9-1 reference](https://github.com/rabbitmq/amqp-0.9.1-spec/blob/main/docs/amqp-0-9-1-reference.md) has full details of all the AMQP 0-9-1 methods (protocol operations).

 Let us take a look at the _exchange_ class, a group of methods related to operations on exchanges.
 It includes